Odhynn/naerk/content/Characters/Sevena.md

 > > | allegiance | [[Berenfaer]] |
 > > | residence | [[Elestair]] |

-Sevena is an elderly witch and a spymaster of the [[Berenfaer]] by the handle "Gingerbread".
+Sevena is an elderly witch and a spymaster of the [[Berenfaer]] by the handle "Gingerbread", often referred to as "Granny Gingerbread".
 She participated in the scouting party that kickstarted the [[Zolkar's Dawn Riot]] in 4817, freeing the slaves and confronting the cult of [[Karadosh]] in the bowels of [[Elestair]].